Shockwaves in black hole microstate geometries: Precision holography

 By combining the definition of the single-particle operator $\tilde\Sigma_3^{00}$ with Eqs.~\eqref{process Sigma_3 app}--\eqref{process JJ app}, we obtain the expectation value of the single-particle operator.
 We find cancellation of all terms that are clearly of order $N^{1/2}$, leaving the following remainder:

 We must ensure that this remainder is subleading compared to $N^{1/2}$.
 When the long strands were all of polarization $\ket{++}$, this condition led to the constraint $\sum_id_i \sim N^{1-\alpha}$ with $\alpha>0$.
-We will obtain the analogous constraint, however to do so we must take care since in the present case we note that~\eqref{VeV tilde Sigma3-app} is not the sum of positive terms, due to the final term.
+We will obtain the analogous constraint, however to do so we must take care since now~\eqref{VeV tilde Sigma3-app} is not the sum of positive terms, due to the final term.

 Let us therefore examine the final term.
 Without loss of generality, let us assume $n_s^+ \ge n_s^-$.
 To obtain a bound on this term, let us consider the worst-case scenario in which $k_i^+=k_i^-$ for all $i=1,\ldots,n_s^-$.
 The magnitude of the negative contribution to this term is then given by